 KEY #6: Mentally rehearse the outcome you want.
 Brain research has shown that when we rehearse the result we want, the frontal lobe (the higher, logical part of the brain) is activated.
 The richer the colors and the deeper the feelings, the more the subconscious experiences your visualization as real; this then catapults you into faster change.

 KEY #7: Link your new action to a familiar routine or habit.
 If we utilize well-established habits, changes happen faster and easier.
 When we link a brand-new behavior with a familiar habit , it’s like combining a small stream with a Class 5 river.
 For example, your husband or boyfriend reads the newspaper each morning.
 Use his habit of reading the paper as a reminder to you to connect lovingly (instead of being frustrated that he's not getting to that fix-it project he's been promising to complete).
 Now your brain is cued and reminds you to take an action that supports your goal, i.e., a more loving relationship.
 This tweak maximizes ease and adds enormous momentum to any potential change.

 KEY #8: Make a commitment to act on the new behavior no matter what!

 If you’re going to walk, walk.
 Pick a time that is most convenient to set yourself up for success, but if you’ve forgotten to walk and it’s 9:30 p.m., do it anyway.
 This determination shows you that you mean business and also makes it unpleasant for you to forget the next day.

 So there you have it!
 Make a change.

-If you'd like a greater understanding of how to break habits and translate these skills into daily life, see our blog, "How to Make a Change Successfully Using the Eight Keys."
+If you'd like a greater understanding of how to break bad habits see this related well-written article, "How to Break a Bad Habit" that we're quoted in!

 Would you like additional reinforcement and support?
 Want to know how to get rid of bad habits once and for all!?
 Try one of our coaching programs.